 Medium Term assessments are carried out half-termly in order to track individual children.
 Assessments will be annotated and a grade is assigned to each piece of work.
 The grades will be recorded on the assertive mentoring trackers at key times throughout the year.

-Writing is also assessed at the beginning and end of most teaching units as the children will be expected to complete a cold piece of writing.
+Writing is also assessed at the beginning and end of most teaching units.
+These are recorded in the writing evidence books.